Burns cause about 3000 deaths/year in the US and about 2 million physician visits.

-Strongly consider hospitalization if burns involve the hands, feet, or perineum (partial-thickness or deeper); are > 5% TBSA (partial-thickness or deeper); are > 1% TBSA (full-thickness); or if patients are > 60 or < 2 yr or are unlikely to fully adhere to home care measures.
+Strongly consider burn center consultation if burns involve the hands, feet, or perineum (partial-thickness or deeper); are > 5% TBSA (partial-thickness or deeper); are > 1% TBSA (full-thickness); or if patients are > 60 or < 2 years or are unlikely to fully adhere to home care measures.

 Treat surgically if an eschar is present, compartmental pressure is > 30 mm Hg, or, usually, if burns are full or deep partial-thickness.

-For infections, apply topical antimicrobials (for prevention); routinely inspect burns (for early diagnosis); and use systemic antibiotics, change topical treatment as needed, and occasionally excise of the infected area (for treatment).
+For infections, apply topical antimicrobials (for prevention); routinely inspect burns (for early diagnosis of complications); and use systemic antibiotics, change topical treatment as needed, and occasionally excise the infected area (for treatment).

 Begin physical and occupational therapy early to minimize scarring and contractures.